Table of Contents

 - Acute pain related to inflammation of the synovium and irritation of the nerve endings.

 - Impaired physical mobility related to joint stiffness.

-Planning & Goals
+Nursing Care Planning and Goals

 - Identify negative factors affecting activity intolerance and eliminate or reduce their effects when possible.